emmkimme/electron-process-type/README.md

 * in preload file of a renderer

 This is a simple helper which returns the process type hosting your code whatever the context :
-- 'node' / 'electron-node' (No Electron API available)
+- 'node' / 'electron-node' (NodeJS API but No Electron API available)
-- 'browser' / 'main' / 'electron-main-node' (Electron API available)
+- 'browser' / 'main' / 'electron-main-node' (NodeJS and Electron APIs available)
-- 'renderer' / 'browser' / 'electron-browser'
+- 'renderer' / 'browser' / 'electron-browser' (Browser API)
+- 'worker'

 There are different versions which use either Electron semantic (renderer, main) or Browser semantic (browser, electron-main-node).